Your Official Guide to Picking the Best Dog Breed for You

 Border Collies are high energy

 Smart, high-energy, and athletic, Border Collies have been bred over hundreds of years to herd sheep.
 They are intense and hardworking, but due to their herding instinct, may not be the best choice for families with small children or apartment dwellers.
 If not entertained, they can be destructive, and they are so intelligent, they can quickly lose interest in toys and decide your couch or your shoes make a much better toy.
 When unsupervised, Border Collies should be confined to a crate.
 Because of their long dense coat, border collies should be brushed frequently and are prone to skin disease if their coats aren’t maintained properly.
-Before you bring your pup home, make sure you have everything on this new puppy checklist.
+Border Collies are one of the fastest dog breeds in the world, along with these others.

 Chihuahuas are sassy